juliaguida/oystercard/intro_to_the_web/walkthroughs/killing_the_global_variable.md

 @game = Game.instance
 ```

 However, where does `@game` get assigned?
-Perhaps we could use lazy initialization:
+Perhaps we could use lazy initialisation:

 ```ruby
 def self.instance